Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 | `catalog_type`   | yes      | `built_in`, `iceberg_rest`                                                             |
 | `adapter_properties`| optional| See below                                                                    |

-You can connect to external Iceberg compatible catalogs such as Polaris, Unity Catalog, and Glue Data Catalog via the Iceberg REST `catalog_type`.
+You can connect to external Iceberg compatible catalogs such as Polaris and Unity Catalog via the Iceberg REST `catalog_type`.
 Please note that we only support Iceberg REST with [Catalog Linked Databases](https://docs.snowflake.com/en/user-guide/tables-iceberg-catalog-linked-database)

 ### Adapter Properties